beaky98/0049-max-eirp-adjustment.md/README.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-Under the [detailed-explanation], how can we support the LoRaWAN committe of DeWI?
+Under the [detailed-explanation], how can we support the LoRaWAN committee of DeWI?
 - Such as by giving them the initial supporting links and official documents needed for the sub-region max EIRP.

 # Deployment Impact
 [deployment-impact]: #deployment-impact